lohxx/br-ngx-mask/README.md

 export class AppModule { }
 ```

 Add the directive on your input element.
-For now, the directive only works on numeric patterns.
+For now, the directive only works on numeric patterns and does yet not work well for patterns that need extra validation, like currency formats.

 ```html
 <div>